 - Unexplained sweating

 Pulmonary embolism can be life-threatening.
-As with a suspected heart attack, call 911 or emergency medical assistance immediately.
+If you have symptoms of a pulmonary embolism, seek emergency medical help immediately.

 An aortic dissection is a serious condition in which a tear develops in the inner layer of the aorta, the large blood vessel branching off the heart.
 Blood surges through this tear into the middle layer of the aorta, causing the inner and middle layers to separate (dissect).
 If the blood-filled channel ruptures through the outside aortic wall, aortic dissection is usually fatal.

 Typical signs and symptoms include: